-For late night it is a super idea to book a table in restaurants and bars as they might be full because of the celebration.
+For late night it is a super idea to book a table in restaurants and bars as they might well be full because of the celebration.

 The morning of 1st January

-Next morning don’t forget to eat some lentils for breakfast or even for lunch as a soup.
+Next morning don’t forget to eat some lentils for breakfast or for lunch as a soup.
 Lentils are eaten for good luck and it is also thought to symbolize money for its shape – so it will get you a heavy purse, as well.